hermango/shareable/README.md

 If your app doesn't use jQuery or you don't want to use Sharable's solution to Turbolinks but still want to use Shareable, here are some other options:

  1. Use [Shareable static links](https://github.com/hermango/shareable#static-links) instead.
  2. Roll your own solution: Set Shareable's configuration option *button_only* to boolean value **true**.
-This will output button tags without any initializing javascript.
+This will output button tags without javascript.
 Then you can add your own javascript solution.
 See [Nick Reed's tutorial](http://reed.github.io/turbolinks-compatibility/) to check out some approaches.
  3. Disable Turbolinks.
 To disable Turbolinks from your app: Remove the line "//= require turbolinks" from your app's application.js file in the assets directory.
 To disable Turbolinks in some pages: use the data marker *data-no-turbolink* in your links and html elements [(instructions here)](https://github.com/rails/turbolinks#opting-out-of-turbolinks).

 Configuration